cosmos/cosmos-sdk/x/accounts/defaults/lockup/README.md

 ### Periodic Lockup

-A vesting account is created where 100 tokens will be released over 1 year, with 1/4 of tokens vesting each quarter.
-The vesting schedule would be as follows:
+A lockup account is created where 100 tokens will be released over 1 year, with 1/4 of tokens vesting each quarter.
+The lockup schedule would be as follows:

 ```yaml
 Periods: